 - Jaw’s Deviation to the Sides: In these sorts of abnormalities, one of the jaws is deviated to the right side and the other is deviated to the left side.
 This deviation has a destructive effect on the face.

-The functional orthodontics appliances are used to move the upper jaw backwards and the lower jaw forward.
-The functional orthodontics appliances can be also helpful in fixing some other jaw abnormalities.
+Functional orthodontics appliances are additionally used to locate/move the upper jaw backwards and the lower jaw forward.
+They may be helpful in fixing some jaw abnormalities.

 How do functional orthodontics appliances work?